People tend to think the Cal King is a larger mattress. It’s not.

-A regular King mattress is the “standard” version of the size, so there are a lot more reasons to get a regular King sized mattress instead of California King will apply to more people.
+A regular King mattress is the “standard” version of the size, so the reasons to get a regular King sized mattress instead of California King will apply to more people.
 King is the big mattress for most people.
 For example:

 Those are all compelling reasons to choose an “Eastern” King, but the California King would not exist if it didn’t offer different characteristics that serve other sleeper needs.
 For instance:

 Yes, another wrinkle.
 The Split King is roughly the same size as a regular King but it comes in two pieces instead of one.
 Basically it’s two twin-sized beds placed side by side on a single box spring, base, and/or frame.
 Everything we’ve said about the traditional King applies to the Split King.